benchristel/process-to-processes/src/SoftwareDevelopment/Exploration.md

 - Why is programmer productivity so hard to measure?
 - Why do software projects always seem to take longer than predicted?
+- Why are programmers so bad at estimating tasks?

 </div>